Why Switch from Rocket Money?

 - Debt payoff planning tools.

-- Very easy to understand and get started with.
+- Very easy to understand and set up initially.

-- Helps prevent overspending with a clear daily limit.
+- Helps prevent overspending with a clear daily limit - if you pay attention!

-- The free version has ads and limited features.
+- The free version has ads and limited features and only lasts 7 days.

-- Who it’s for: The financial beginner who wants a simple guardrail to prevent daily overspending.
+Who it’s for: The financial beginner who wants a simple guardrail or what we call "awareness app" to prevent daily overspending, see clearly into income vs expenses and what is possible for savings.

 Trim

-Trim started in 2015 as a chatbot that would automatically find and cancel your unwanted subscriptions.
-It has since evolved to focus more on negotiating bills, primarily for things like cable, internet, and phone services.
+Also known as Ask Trim, it was started in 2015 as a chatbot that would automatically find and cancel your unwanted subscriptions.
+It has since evolved to focus more on canceling subscriptions, monitoring spending and negotiating bills - primarily for simple things like cable, internet, and phone services.
 It works by taking a percentage of the money it saves you.
 This is for someone who hates the idea of haggling with Comcast but loves the idea of paying less.
 The service can be a bit hit-or-miss, but when it works, it saves you money for doing literally nothing.
 It feels like magic.
 Weirdly, I had a bill successfully negotiated but the confirmation email took nearly a week to arrive, which left me wondering if it had actually worked.

-- Negotiates cable, internet, phone, and medical bills.
+- Negotiates cable, internet, phone, and online bills.

 - Finds and cancels unwanted subscriptions.